THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-For active investing, many investors assume that the higher fee they pay means better performance.
+For active strategies, many investors assume that the higher fee they pay means better performance.

 After all, we’ve been told all of our lives that you get what you pay for.

 Unfortunately, this is not the case when it comes to investing.

 As I noted above, most professional fund managers can’t outperform the market on a regular basis.